skippyr/river-dreams/README.md

 # River Dreams

+## Introduction

-A fast ZSH theme for programmers and hackers.
+River Dreams is a fast multiline ZSH theme written mostly in C, specially designed for programmers and hackers.

-> River Dreams with pretty symbols.
 ![](images/image_0.png)
-> River Dreams with fallback text.
 ![](images/image_1.png)

-In the images, River Dreams was used on [Kitty](https://github.com/kovidgoyal/kitty) with [Flamerial](https://github.com/skippyr/flamerial) color scheme and [Inconsolata](https://github.com/googlefonts/Inconsolata) font.

-It shows:
+The philosophy behind River Dreams is to create a confortable and professional environment for people that want to spend most of their time in the terminal, by grouping most of the information that you would normally find like in a system's bar in it.

+Like this, it reduces your need of a graphical environment and becomes a great addition for when you are using a window manager or cannot have access to your graphical environment, like when doing a maintanence.

+In your prompt, you will find:

-+ local ipv4 address and hostname.
++ your local ipv4 address and your host name in the network.
-+ disk usage percentage.
++ the total disk usage percentage.
-+ current week day abbreviated, day of month, month abbreviated and year.
++ the current week day abbreviated, day of month, month abbreviated and year.
-+ current hours and minutes in 24h format.
++ the current hours and minutes in 24h format.
-+ exit code of failed commands.
++ the exit code of failed commands.
-+ current user.
++ your current user.
-+ sourced Python virtual environment.
++ the sourced Python virtual environment base name.
-+ current directory path abbreviated just like what the `fish` shell does.
++ your current directory path abbreviated just like the `fish` shell does.
 + a decorator if you are not the user owner of the current directory.
-+ current git branch, if in a directory inside `git`'s scope.
++ the current git branch if you are in a directory being tracked by `git`.
 + a decorator to help you find where you can type your commands.
-+ background jobs quantity.
++ the quantity of background jobs.
-+ hidden files quantity for the current directory.
++ the quantity of hidden files in the current directory.
-+ executable files quantity for the current directory.
++ the quantity of executable files in the current directory.
-+ symbolic links quantity for the current directory.
++ the quantity of symbolic links in the current directory.

-It also contains fallback text that can be used when your terminal can not render pretty symbols.
+River Dreams also contains fallback text, that can be used when you do not have access to a font that has the pretty symbols it uses.
+Learn how to enable and disable it in the Customization section.

 ## Installation

+This section will teach everything you need to know to install River Dreams.

++ Install these dependencies:
+	+ `ZSH`.
+This is the shell this theme applies on.
-+ install `gcc` and the standard C libraries.
-You will probably have them already installed as those are, usually, system dependencies.
+	+ `gcc` and standard C libraries.
+These are the compiler and libraries needed to compile the source codes.
+They will be probably already installed in your system.
-+ optionally, install the [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans) font - this one will be probably installed too - and use a font patched by [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) in your terminal to see pretty symbols.
-If you do not use them, you can enable River Dreams's fallback text.
+	+ `Noto Sans` and a font patched by `Nerd Fonts`.
+Those fonts provides the pretty symbols that are shown in the prompt.
+If you do want to install them, you can prefer to use River Dreams's fallback text.
-+ clone this repository to a directory, for example: `~/.config/zsh/themes/river_dreams`:
++ Download this repository to a directory in your machine.
+If you have `git` installed, you can use it in the following command:

 	```bash
 	git clone --depth 1 https://github.com/skippyr/river_dreams ~/.config/zsh/themes/river_dreams
 	```

+	This command will clone this repository to the directory `~/.config/zsh/themes/river_dreams`, but feel free to change to whatever directory you want to, just remember its path because you will need it for the next step.
+The flag `--depth` with value `1` specifies to `git` that you only want to download the latest commit, instead of the whole commit tree.

-If you do not have `git` installed, you can download the source code from the page on GitHub.
+	If you do not have `git` installed, you can refer to the page of this project on GitHub and download it from there.
+Click in the `Code` button on the top of the page, then `Download ZIP`.
+This will download a ZIP file with the repository, you just have to unzip it.

-+ add a source rule in your `~/.zshrc` pointing to the file `river_dreams.zsh-theme` inside the repository you have cloned.
++ Write a source rule in your ZSH configuration, `~/.zshrc`, to include the theme file `river_dreams.zsh-theme` that is in the root directory of the repository that you have downloaded.

 	```bash
 	source ~/.config/zsh/themes/river_dreams/river_dreams.zsh-theme
 	```

+	If you have used the directory recommended in previous step when downloading the repository, this is the rule to used.
+If not, just substitute it with the directory you have chosen instead and ensure to add `/river_dreams.zsh-theme` in the end to source the theme file instead of the directory.
-+ restart your ZSH session.
++ Restart your ZSH session if you are running it and you finished the installation.

-The source codes will automatically be compiled and start running.
-If you have modified the source codes, you can use the function `river_dreams::compile_source_files` to recompile them again.
+River Dreams is prepared to automatically compile the source codes once you source it, so it will just start running after it has done it.

 ## Customization

-You can set environment variables to change River Dreams behaviors, even while it is already running.
-For boolean values, use C standard: `1` for true and `0` for false.
+Without coding, River Dreams is customizable through the use of environment variables.
+When defining boolean values, use C standard: `0` means false and `1` means true.

-Set the environment variable `RIVER_DREAMS_USE_FALLBACK_TEXT` to enable and disable fallback text.
-If it is not set, it will be set with value `1` if your terminal only supports the 4-bits color pallete and `0` if not.
+Set the environment variable `RIVER_DREAMS_USE_FALLBACK_TEXT` to enable or disable the use of fallback text.
+If you do not set it, River Dreams will automatically set it based on your terminal capacity of showing colors: if your terminal can only render the 4-bits color palette (ansi values from `0` to `15`), it will set it with value `1`, and `0` if not.
+As there is no way to determinate precisely if your terminal can render pretty symbols, this is the best approach found to automatically set fallback text.

+Further more, you can change what River Dreams does and how it looks by customizing the source codes itself.

-## Issues And Questions
+## Issues, Questions And Ideas

-If you have found an issue while using this software or have an idea to improve it, feel free to use the issues tab on its page on GitHub.
+If you had an issue, has a question or has an idea to improve River Dreams, feel free to use the Issues tab on its page on GitHub, so I can help you and see what you come with.

+### Contributing

+Contributions are welcome to fix issues and to answer questions reported in the Issues tab.

+If you want to implement your own version of River Dreams, I would highly appreciate if you do it in a fork.
+Just remember to include credits to the original work and its original license.

 ## License

+River Dreams is released under the MIT License.
+You can refer to the license as the `LICENSE` in the root directory of this repository.

 Copyright (c) 2023, Sherman Rofeman.
 MIT License.